CaspianA1/RasmLISP/DOCUMENTATION.md

 - Constructs an anonymous function with two parts: a parameter list and a body.
 Here's an example: `(lambda (x y) (+ x y))`

 #### `let`
-- These are a work in progress.
+- These are technically done; but until lambdas can capture their surrounding environment the resulting expression body cannot access other bound variables than those bound by the current `let`.

 #### `quote`
 - Converts a string into a compile-time constant hash that can be used for quick comparisons via `eq?`.
 The resulting symbol is uninterned and has no print name.